WillFK/t-blondi/README.md

 }
 ```

-- `minChannelAmount`: the amount of channels the script should scrap.
+- `minChannelAmount`: the amount of channels the script should scrap;
-- `minSubscriptions`: will ignore channels with fewer subscritions than this value
+- `minSubscriptions`: will ignore channels with fewer subscritions than this value;
-- `maxSubscriptions`: will ignore channels with more subscritions than this value
+- `maxSubscriptions`: will ignore channels with more subscritions than this value;
-- `minTotalViews`: will ignore channels with fewer total views than this value
+- `minTotalViews`: will ignore channels with fewer total views than this value;
-- `maxTotalViews`: will ignore channels with more total views than this value
+- `maxTotalViews`: will ignore channels with more total views than this value;
-- `minAvgRecentViews`: will ignore channels with fewer average recent views than this value
+- `minAvgRecentViews`: will ignore channels with fewer average recent views than this value;
-- `maxAvgRecentViews`: will ignore channels with more average recent views than this value
+- `maxAvgRecentViews`: will ignore channels with more average recent views than this value.

-It's possible to remove a filter by removing the property or by setting the value to `0`
+It's possible to remove a filter by removing the property or by setting the value to `0`.

 ## BLACKLIST